Ligurian language (ancient): Substrate theories

+From the late 19th century to the mid-20th century, 'Ligurian' served as a convenient label for prehistoric linguistic strata in Western Europe, in two competing senses: some scholars used it for a presumed pre-Indo-European Mediterranean substratum, while others applied it to an early Indo-European layer distinct from both Celtic and Italic.

 In the late 19th century, Henri d'Arbois de Jubainville proposed that the Ligures constituted an early Indo-European substratum in Western Europe, separate from both Gaulish and Italic groups.
 Building on classical sources, he identified a range of place names and tribal names that did not fit neatly into known Celtic or Italic patterns.
-His theory, which came to be termed "Celto-Ligurian", influenced philological and archaeological approaches for the following decades.
-According to Bernard Mees, de Jubainville became "the intellectual grandfather to a genealogy of prehistorical and protohistorical substratum theories".
+His theory, which came to be termed 'Celto-Ligurian', influenced philological and archaeological approaches for the following decades.
+In the words of Bernard Mees, de Jubainville became "the intellectual grandfather to a genealogy of prehistorical and protohistorical substratum theories".

 Hans Krahe's "Old European" hydronymic map for the root *al-, *alm-.

 By the 1920s, scholars were using the "Celto-Ligurian" idea to explain problematic Indo-European toponyms and hydronyms across much of Europe.
 For instance, Paul Kretschmer argued that some inscriptions in Etruscan script (later identified as Lepontic Celtic) provided evidence for a Ligurian linguistic layer, but subsequent discoveries established these as clearly Celtic with only limited Etruscan influence.
-In the 1930s, Julius Pokorny adopted these insights for his pan-Illyrian (or "Illyro-Venetic") theory, linking it to the prehistoric Urnfield culture.
+In the 1930s, Julius Pokorny adopted these insights for his pan-Illyrian (or 'llyro-Venetic') theory, linking it to the prehistoric Urnfield culture.
 Consequently, many difficult place-name etymologies were attributed to a hypothetical Illyrian layer, leading to broad, stratigraphical theories that traced Indo-European linguistic influences from Gaul all the way to the Balkans.

-By the late 1950s, Pokorny's theories had lost its momentum following critical scrutiny.
-The underlying place-name elements championed by de Jubainville and Pokorny, however, were reworked by Hans Krahe into his "Old European" theory.
-Focusing on hydronyms, Krahe advanced a more refined approach, yet it remained conceptually indebted to de Jubainville's earlier "Celto-Ligurian" framework.
-Though Krahe proposed a more systematic argument than the earlier "Illyrian" or "Celto-Ligurian" frameworks, his theory still faced criticism for assuming that widespread, older Indo-European features belonged to one single language rather than several archaic dialects.
+By the late 1950s, Pokorny's theories had lost their momentum following critical scrutiny.
+The underlying place-name elements championed by de Jubainville and Pokorny, however, were reworked by Hans Krahe into his 'Old European' theory.
+Focusing on hydronyms, Krahe advanced a more refined approach, yet it remained conceptually indebted to de Jubainville's earlier 'Celto-Ligurian' framework.
+Though Krahe proposed a more systematic argument than the earlier 'Illyrian' or 'Celto-Ligurian' frameworks, his theory still faced criticism for assuming that widespread, older Indo-European features belonged to one single language rather than several archaic dialects.

+The rival interpretation of 'Ligurian' as a pre-Indo-European Mediterranean substratum persisted in parallel, with Mediterraneanist readings still being published in the 1950s.
+Krahe himself regarded genuine Ligurian as probably pre-Indo-European, overlaid by a later Indo-European superstrate.
+Traces of 'Ligurian' were formerly detected as far afield as Hispania, Sicily, Corsica, Normandy and southern Germania, on the basis of statements by ancient authors and alleged parallels in the toponymy of these areas.

-Linguist James Clackson has criticized these approaches by stating that "the label 'Ligurian' merely serves to conceal our ignorance" about the pre-Roman linguistic landscape in various regions of Europe.
+Linguist James Clackson has criticised these approaches by stating that "the label 'Ligurian' merely serves to conceal our ignorance" about the pre-Roman linguistic landscape in various regions of Europe.